 Jeffrey is a writer, social science researcher, and program developer whose work focuses on psychedelics and religion.

-Jeffrey is co-founder of Harvard’s annual Psychedelic Intersections conference and the Harvard Psychedelic History Walking Tour.
-He is a Project Affiliated Researcher of PULSE (Psychedelic Use, Law, and Spiritual Experience) at the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School.
-He graduated with an MDiv. from Harvard Divinity School in 2024.
+Jeffrey is co-founder of the annual Psychedelic Intersections conference at Harvard and of the Harvard Psychedelic History Walking Tour.
+At Harvard Law School, he is a project affiliated researcher of PULSE (Psychedelic Use, Law, and Spiritual Experience) at the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics.

 Jeffrey previously worked as a program manager at Google, as the general manager of a nonprofit religious organization, and as the Director of Wellness and Self Discovery at Harvard College.
 He is a devotee of Neem Karoli Baba and lives in Cambridge, MA, with his partner and their many houseplants.